A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Our Mechanism: -UCB

 All the above cases show that our mechanism is DSIC a posteriori to the click realizations.
-Also, in each of the above cases, note that the utility of an agent $i$, $u_i(v_i, b_{-i}, \rho, t) \geq 0$.
+Also, in each of the above cases, note that the utility of an agent $i$, $u_i(\theta_i, b_{-i}, \rho, t) \geq 0$.
 Therefore, by truthful bidding he never gets a negative utility.
-This proves that our mechanism is individually rational. \end{proof} We next discuss the regret incurred by $\Delta$-UCB.
-In order to prove the regret results, we will first need to prove several other lemmas.
+This proves that our mechanism is individually rational. \end{proof} We next discuss the regret incurred by $\Delta$-UCB. { We note that the regret analysis we provide differs in spirit from the worst case analysis in \cite{Babaioff2014}.
+The number of exploration rounds in \cite{Babaioff2014} is required to be $\Omega(T^{2/3})$ since the separation between the best and second best arm is fixed in an adversarial manner in their analysis.
+Our analysis does not resort to any adversarial arguments. }

+In order to prove our $\Delta$-regret results, we will first need to prove several other lemmas.

 \begin{lemma}{Social Welfare UCB index:} For an agent $i$, we define the social welfare UCB indices for agent $i$ as,